cwellsx/view/MONOREPO.md

   - Directory structure
   - `package.json` and `tsconfig.json` options

-  Perhaps having identical TypeScript versions shouldn't matter at build time, but might be safer.
+  Having identical TypeScript versions shouldn't matter at build time, but might be safer -- currently all projects use `^3.8.0` which is the latest version.
-  I'm using `~3.7.2` because that's the version specified by create-react-app instead of `^3.8.3` which is the latest version.

 Some example projects to imitate: